 How to Bind Off Your Knitting for Beginners | Step-by-Step Tutorial (Part 4)

-You’ve cast on, learned to knit, and learned to purl.
-Now it’s time for the final step: learning how to bind off your knitting.
-Binding off, also called casting off, is how you get all your stitches off the needles in a way that keeps your finished edge from unraveling.
+You have learned how to cast on, knit, and purl.
+Now it is time for the final step: binding off.
+Binding off is how you get all your stitches off the needles in a way that keeps your finished edge from unraveling.
+Every knitting project ends with a bind off, so this is a technique you will use every single time you finish something.

-This tutorial walks you through how to bind off one stitch at a time using the basic knit bind off, which is the method most beginners start with.
-There’s a full video below so you can follow along stitch by stitch.
+This tutorial walks you through the basic knit bind off one stitch at a time, including how to finish off the last stitch and weave in your ends.
+There is a full video below so you can follow along.

-This is Part 4 of the Knitting for Beginners series.
-If you’re just getting started, it helps to work through the series in order:
+This is Part 4 of the Knitting for Beginners series:

 What Does Bind Off Mean?

-• Your knitting with stitches on the needle
+- Your knitting with stitches on the left needle

-• A darning needle for weaving in ends afterward
+- A darning needle for weaving in ends

 Step 1: Knit Two Stitches

-To begin binding off, you need two stitches on your right needle.
-Knit the first stitch, then knit the second stitch normally.
-Now you’re ready for the leapfrog move.
+To start binding off you need two stitches on your right needle.
+Knit the first stitch from your left needle, then knit the second stitch.
+Now you have two stitches on your right needle and you are ready for the leapfrog move.

-Step 2: Lift the First Stitch Over the Second
+Step 2: Leapfrog the First Stitch Over the Second

 Using the tip of your left needle, pick up the first stitch you knitted, the one sitting closest to the right end of your right needle.
 Lift it up and over the second stitch and off the tip of the needle.
 Let it drop.

-A tip for this step: put a little extra tension on the stitch you just finished knitting before you do the lift.
-It helps you get a clean leapfrog without the second stitch accidentally slipping off at the same time.
-You can also pull gently downward on the fabric with your left hand to create a gap that makes it easier to get your needle tip through.
+Before you do the lift, put a little extra tension on the stitch you just finished knitting.
+That keeps the second stitch from accidentally slipping off at the same time.
+Pulling gently downward on the fabric with your left hand also creates a small gap that makes it easier to get your needle tip through cleanly.

 Knit one more stitch from your left needle so you have two stitches on your right needle again.
-Then lift the first stitch up and over the second and off the needle.
+Leapfrog the first stitch up and over the second and off the needle.

 Step 4: Finish Off the Last Stitch

-When you reach the end of the row you’ll have one stitch left on your needle and no more to knit.
-Cut your yarn, leaving a tail of about six to eight inches, long enough to weave in later.
+When you reach the end of the row you will have one stitch left and no more stitches to knit.
+Cut your yarn, leaving a tail of about six to eight inches so you have enough to weave in later.
+Do not cut close to your knitting.

 Step 5: Weave In Your Ends

-After binding off you’ll have at least one yarn tail, and possibly more if you changed colors or added new yarn during your project.
-Thread each tail onto a darning needle and weave it into the purl bumps on the back side of your work so it’s hidden from the front.
+Thread each yarn tail onto a darning needle and weave it into the purl bumps on the back side of your work so it is hidden from the front.

-Weave in one direction for a few stitches, then turn and weave back the other way.
-That locks the tail in place so it won’t work loose over time.
+Weave in one direction for a few stitches, then turn the piece and weave back the other way.
+Going both directions locks the tail in place so it will not work loose over time.

 What the Finished Edge Should Look Like

-Once you’ve bound off, you’ll see a neat little chain running across the top edge of your knitting.
-It looks almost like a crocheted chain or a small braid.
-That’s exactly what you’re aiming for.
+Once you have bound off, you will see a neat little chain running across the top of your knitting.
+It looks almost like a small braid or a row of crochet chain stitches.
+That is exactly what you are aiming for.

 Tips for a Neat Bind Off

 Make sure the second stitch stays on the needle.
-Before you drop the first stitch off, double-check that you can clearly see the second stitch sitting safely on your right needle.
-Go slowly until the motion becomes familiar.
+Before you let the first stitch drop, check that you can clearly see the second stitch sitting safely on your right needle.
+Go slowly until the leapfrog motion feels natural.

 Watch for yarn splitting.
-If your yarn starts to separate as you work, slow down and make sure your needle is going through the full stitch rather than splitting the plies.
+If your yarn starts to separate as you work, slow down and make sure your needle is going through the full stitch rather than splitting the plies apart.

 Leave a long enough tail.
 Six to eight inches is the minimum for weaving in comfortably.
-If you cut too close you’ll have a hard time finishing the end securely.
+If you cut too close you will have a hard time securing the end.

 Final Thoughts

-Binding off is the last skill you need to finish a basic knitting project, and once it clicks it becomes one of those things you do without thinking.
-The leapfrog motion takes a few stitches to feel natural but you’ll get it quickly.
-Take your time, keep your tension relaxed, and you’ll end up with a clean, even edge every time.
+Binding off is the last technique you need to finish a basic knitting project.
+The leapfrog motion takes a few stitches to feel comfortable but comes together quickly.
+Take your time, keep your tension relaxed, and you will end up with a clean even edge that closes your project neatly.

 Next Steps

-Made a mistake while binding off?
+- Made a mistake during bind off?
 Learn how to undo a cast off row and start fresh.